© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ring Cairn on Craig Fawr is a scheduled monument protected by Cadw under reference GM380.
 View the official record →

-Ring Cairn on Craig Fawr is a prehistoric ceremonial monument located in Wales, designated as a scheduled ancient monument under Cadw reference GM380.
+Ring Cairn on Craig Fawr is a prehistoric funerary monument located in Wales and recorded on the Cadw Schedule of Ancient Monuments as GM380.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM380.

 Ring Cairn on Craig Fawr dates from the prehistoric period, and is classified as a earthwork (unclassified).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ring Cairn on Craig Fawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM380.